-2016 marks Pine Tree Society’s 80th year of transforming the lives of Maine people with disabilities and their families.
+For more than 80 years, Pine Tree Society has been committed to transforming the lives of Maine people with disabilities and their families.
 In 1936, our founders had of vision of continuously assessing unmet needs and cooperating with partners to fill gaps that currently existed or may exist in the future for Maine people with disabilities.
 It is this vision that is alive and well today.
 As an organization we are proud of our ability to be nimble and respond to needs in innovative ways.

 It’s led Pine Tree Society to become the recognized leader in providing opportunities for growth and development for people with differing abilities based on respect, creativity, and responsiveness to address the changing needs of our clients, their families and stakeholders as well as our employees.